Langhorne Manor, Pennsylvania

 Langhorne Manor is a borough in Bucks County, Pennsylvania, United States.
-The population was 1,422 at the 2010 census, a 55.6% increase from the 2000 census.
+As of the 2020 census, Langhorne Manor had a population of 1,496.
 The mayor of Langhorne Manor is Bob Byrne.

 History

 Langhorne Manor was named after Jeremiah Langhorne.
 The Langhorne Manor School was listed on the National Register of Historic Places in 2008.

 Geography

 Langhorne Manor is located at (40.165859, -74.917795).
 According to the U.S. Census Bureau, the borough has a total area of 0.6 sqmi, all land.